michaelyatco/choredoor/ChoreDoor2.md

     >Hint - A class attribute is constructed with:
 `.class { property: value;}`

-3. [ ] Now we have three doors and a pointer that hovers them, but only our first door opens.
-Let's put JavaScript to work to open those other two doors!
+3. [ ] Now you have three doors and a pointer that hovers them, but only your first door opens.
+Put JavaScript to work to open those other two doors!
 Create two new global variables called `doorImage2` and `doorImage3` that accept `door2` and `door3` as their respective values.

     >Hint - Use the DOM method: `document.getElementById('id')`

-4. [ ] Under our `doorImage1.onclick` event, give `doorImage2` and `doorImage3` their own `onclick` event using arrow function syntax.
+4. [ ] Under your `doorImage1.onclick` event, give `doorImage2` and `doorImage3` their own `.onclick` event using arrow function syntax.
 These functions will be empty for now.

     >Hint - `object.onclick = () => {myScript};`